Aging & Health A to Z

 - Swimming (especially good for arthritis of the hip)

-- Individualized exercises including stretching and resistance training that you do at home
+- Individualized exercises to do at home, including stretching and resistance training

 The following are some other ways you can reduce symptoms and improve function: